Klondike Gold (KG) Sets New 1-Year Low at $0.18

-Klondike Gold Corp.
-(CVE:KG)’s share price reached a new 52-week low during trading on Tuesday .
-The stock traded as low as C$0.18 and last traded at C$0.18, with a volume of 43000 shares trading hands.
+Shares of Klondike Gold Corp.
+(CVE:KG) hit a new 52-week low on Monday .
+The stock traded as low as C$0.18 and last traded at C$0.20, with a volume of 89865 shares traded.
 The stock had previously closed at C$0.19.

-TRADEMARK VIOLATION WARNING: This report was first reported by Macon Daily and is owned by of Macon Daily.
-If you are accessing this report on another domain, it was stolen and reposted in violation of U.S. & international copyright legislation.
-The legal version of this report can be read at https://macondaily.com/2018/11/27/klondike-gold-kg-sets-new-1-year-low-at-0-18.html.

 About Klondike Gold (CVE:KG)